Baby Holiday Packing Checklist

 What Should I Pack? – The Essential Guide.

-(Some items in the post may have affiliate links, which add no cost to you, but may earn me a few pennies to keep this site running.)
+(Some items in the post may have affiliate links, which add no cost to you.).

 - Try and pack as light as possible for your hand baggage.
 Many major airlines allow you to bring a small bag for yourself AND a nappy/diaper bag for your baby, but others do not give infants their own allowance, meaning you must have everything in one bag.
 (Read here for the most family-friendly airlines and a quick reference guide to those that do allow carry on for infants.)

 A great tip – have the essentials like a nappy, small packet of wipes etc in several individual bags such as a ziplock bag, and have in an easily accessible place.
 Once you have you used them, you can replace with your next ziplock bag of supplies.
 No more rummaging around.